 Comments by conservation groups and North Carolina residents lead to strongest limits on PFAS water pollution nationwide

-CHAPEL HILL, N.C.—Cape Fear River Watch and the Southern Environmental Law Center said that the final permit just issued for a new Chemours’ groundwater treatment system by the North Carolina Department of Environmental Quality sets the strongest limits on discharges of toxic PFAS pollution in the United States after the two groups and many residents urged the agency to strengthen the permit.
-On behalf of Cape Fear River Watch, the Southern Environmental Law Center submitted comments in May and June on the draft permit to DEQ that pushed for the changes now reflected in the final permit.
+CHAPEL HILL, N.C.— Cape Fear River Watch and the Southern Environmental Law Center said that the final permit just issued for a new Chemours’ groundwater treatment system by the North Carolina Department of Environmental Quality sets the strongest limits on a group of chemicals known as PFAS in the United States after the two groups and many residents urged the agency to strengthen the permit.
+On behalf of Cape Fear River Watch, Southern Environmental Law Center submitted comments in May and June on the draft permit to the Department of Environmental Quality that pushed for the changes now reflected in the final permit.

 “Enforcing existing law to require that the polluter, Chemours, nearly eliminate PFAS pollution from its discharge into a major drinking water source for over 300,000 North Carolinians is an important milestone in the fight to stop PFAS pollution,” said Geoff Gisler, senior attorney at the Southern Environmental Law Center.
 “DEQ listened to the community by issuing a permit that ensures Chemours will use the best available technology to nearly eliminate PFAS from its new treatment system, protecting the Cape Fear River and families downstream.”

-The agency’s earlier draft permit would have authorized significantly more PFAS pollution from the groundwater treatment system—a treatment system required under the consent order negotiated by the Southern Environmental Law Center, on behalf of Cape Fear River Watch, with the Department of Environmental Quality, and Chemours.
+The agency’s earlier draft permit would have authorized significantly more perfluoroalkyl and polyfluoroalkyl pollution from the groundwater treatment system—a treatment system required under the consent order negotiated by SELC, on behalf of Cape Fear River Watch, with the Department of Environmental Quality, and Chemours.

 “Our lawsuit against Chemours forced the company to drastically reduce discharges, and it showed that technology can remove these toxins to near non-detectable levels,” said Dana Sargent, executive director of Cape Fear River Watch.
 “We are grateful that DEQ heard our communities’ outrage and heartache and imposed protective permit limits.”